alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

 s4.
 You’ll be sent an activation code in the post.
 The envelope will be marked 'Government Gateway'.
 The letter can take up to a week to arrive after you register.
 You’ll need your Activation Code to activate the service. s5.
 Login to ICS and enter your Activation Code to make your declaration using XML.

+^You can use an agent or freight forwarder to make a declaration for you.^

-^You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^
+If you're a regular importer, you may be able to use a simplified import procedure to [speed up the import process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).

 ##What to do if you have problems with ICS